-To summarize, we have shown that the linear application of the momentum-dependent Wigner rotations to the quantum state of a massive relativistic particle in a superposition of counter-propagating momentum states in combination with a general model for particle detection leads to a paradox.
-The paradox can be stated as an apparent consequence of the imposition of the special relativity structure to quantum mechanics implying that the Wigner rotations could permit an instantaneous transmission of information between two spatially separated parties, thereby violating special relativity.
+To summarize, we have shown that the linear application of the momentum-dependent Wigner rotations to the quantum state of a massive relativistic particle in a superposition of counter-propagating momentum states in combination with a general model for particle detection leads to a paradox, since the probability of finding the particle at different positions would depend on the reference frame.
 Considering the physical implementation of the quantum state, we discussed that the Wigner rotation depends on the preparation method, such that, with a change of the reference frame, the spin transformation of a state in a superposition of different momenta is not necessarily equivalent to the linear application of the momentum-dependent Wigner rotation to each momentum component of the state, a conclusion that solves the paradox.
 The present work, together with our previous works on the subject \cite{saldanha12a,saldanha12b}, show that relativistic quantum transformations cannot in general be computed only by following a mathematical procedure.
 The physical meaning of the transformations must always take precedence.

 It is worth to mention that it may be possible that by modeling the particle detection by some more complicated scheme the paradox could be solved keeping the linearity of the Wigner rotations.
 But note that the position operator would have a very complicated dependence on the particle momenta and spin in this case.
 Although we do not rule out such possibility, we believe that the solution we present for the paradox is more reasonable due to its simplicity and clear physical interpretation in the relativistic quantum information context.